Disable REST API

 Documentation & Support

-Step-by-step guides, configuration help, and community support through WordPress.org.
+Step-by-step guides, configuration help, and issue tracking on GitHub.

 Open Source on GitHub